kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 # The Multi-SIMD-ISA Dilemma

-For many years - even dacades - CPUs have been supplied with SIMD units.
-What started out as the MMX instruction set in what now feels like the Dark Ages has involved into highly sophisticated and capable SIMD units like AVX2, which are now available on most i86 CPUs still in use.
-But the 'better' SIMD ISAs - specifically AVX and better on i86 - are rarely fully exploited, as can be seen by scanning machine code for assembly instructions which are typical for these more advanced SIMD ISAs.
+For many years - even decades - CPUs have been supplied with SIMD units.
+What started out as the MMX instruction set in what now feels like the Dark Ages has involved into highly sophisticated and capable SIMD units like AVX2, which are now available on most x86 CPUs still in use.
+But the 'better' SIMD ISAs - specifically AVX and better on x86 - are rarely fully exploited, as can be seen by scanning machine code for assembly instructions which are typical for these more advanced SIMD ISAs.
 This observation is puzzling at first - if the more evolved SIMD units are better than their predecessors, one would expect that they are widely adopted!
 The answer is simple: inertia, ignorance and tricky access.

 ## ... but it works!

 Let's say you have a program which is computationally expensive - something like an image processor.
 With every new CPU, you will notice performance gains, and you suspect that these gains are due to the new CPU's better architecture.
 This is, in part, true - but if your software is still the same, chances are that it will only exploit the CPU's features which were available at the program's inception, or use features which represent some 'lowest common denominator' shared by all CPUs not deemed totally obsolete.
 So what you do is in fact 'strangle' the beautiful new CPU and force it to execute machine code from a few generations back, leaving it's shiny new advanced SIMD units unused.
 The code will work, and due to overall improvements in CPU speed and architecture it will run faster, but you're not reaping all the benefits you might - if you could exploit the new SIMD ISA.
 The program is still faster than on the previous box: 'it works'.
-You get a bit and are content, but this is much less than it has to offer.
+You get small improvements and are content, but this is much less than it has to offer.

 ## Let's Try the New ISA

 To use a new SIMD ISA, you have to *tell your compiler* - By default, the compiler will pick the lowest-common-denominator SIMD ISA deemed the acceptable minimum, which only fails to run on *very* old CPUs.
-On i86, this is usually some level of SSE.
+On x86, this is usually some level of SSE.
 If you want anything beyond that, you need specific compiler flags, like -mavx2 on gnu and clang compilers.
-The resulting binary may now contain instructions sepcific to the chosen SIMD ISA.
+The resulting binary may now contain instructions specific to the chosen SIMD ISA.
 If your machine actually has the specific SIMD unit, the code will run and should be faster - provided you have optimization on which allows *autovectorization* (usually -O2 does the trick) and there are inner loops which can be autovectorized.
 But what if the CPU doesn't support the new SIMD ISA?
 Then your program will terminate with an *Illegal Instruction* error.
 Obviously, you can't ship code like this without safeguards, so let's think of ways how to deal with this issue.

 ## Dealing with several SIMD ISAs